algolia/autocomplete/packages/website/docs/reverseSnippetHit.md

 id: reverseSnippetHit
 ---

-Returns a virtual node with highlighted non-matching matching parts of an Algolia hit's snippet.
+Returns virtual nodes with highlighted non-matching matching parts of an Algolia hit's snippet.

 The `reverseSnippetHit` function lets you turn an Algolia hit's snippet into a virtual node with highlighted non-matching parts for a given attribute.